ambraun/RoaringForkFinalProject/README.md

 *Specific conductance* data was collected 45 sites with 2148 samples results from 1949 to 2020.

-*pH* data was collected from 43 sites within the 7 HUCs.
+*pH* data was collected from 43 sites within the 7 HUCs, reported in total standard units.

 *Alkalinity* data was collected from 40 sites with 478 sample results within the HUCs.